Hansjoachim Walther: East Germany

 During the Peaceful Revolution, Walther first cofounded the German Forum Party in 1989, before cofounding the newly established German Social Union in 1990.
 The DSU was a right-wing party modelled after the Bavarian CSU, which financially supported it in hopes of establishing a presence outside of Bavaria.

 In the 1990 Volkskammer election, Walther was the lead candidate of his party.
 He was elected to the Volkskammer for Suhl.
 The German Social Union, as part of the victorious Alliance for Germany, entered government, Walther playing a role as leader of the DSU parliamentary group.
 In the Volkskammer, the DSU under his leadership advocated for an immediate German reunification, even as early as August.
 The DSU also, successfully, proposed the removal of the GDR's national emblem from all public buildings.

 In June 1990, Walther, previously deputy leader since the founding in January, was elected leader of the German Social Union.
 His ascension to the leadership meant a further right-wing drift of the party, causing some, most notably former leader and Minister for Economic Cooperation Hans-Wilhelm Ebeling as well as Deputy Minister-President of East Germany Peter-Michael Diestel, to leave the party in protest.

 Walther faced many problems as leader of the DSU.
-The party suffered from electoral decline, was disorganized, both in terms of the internal organisation, most notably membership records, of the party and the Volkskammer group; for example, the DSU held the deputy chairmanship of the Volkskammer's powerful budget committee, but the DSU swapped out its chairman two times in just half a year.
+The party suffered from electoral decline, was disorganized, both in terms of the internal organisation, most notably membership records, of the party and the Volkskammer group; for example, the DSU held the deputy chairmanship of the Volkskammer's powerful Budget Committee of Bundestag, but the DSU swapped out its chairman two times in just half a year.
 The Volkskammer group under Walther also frequently clashed with its coalition partners, most notably on the issue of the date of German reunification; all other parties in the coalition discussed much later dates and had to resort to parliamentary maneuvering to shut down the DSU's frequent proposals of an immediate reunification.

 The internal turmoil of the party also stoked conflict; ministers Ebeling and Diestel had left the DSU (both joining the CDU shortly thereafter), but stayed on as ministers.
 Walther called for their removal, but to no avail, meaning the DSU was technically part of the de Maizière cabinet, but without representation.

 In the case of Deputy Minister-President Diestel, the DSU Volkskammer group had already tried to oust him back in May due to Diestel's alleged softness in dealing with employees that were former Stasi agents.
 Walther even proclaimed to have a successor to Diestel ready, but refused to name him.